October 2024

 “We’re not leaving,” Keyes said.
 “We want to ensure that the work we’ve done together is not just sustained but continues to grow.”

-As an extension of that vision, the Center of Restorative Change opened this fall the Rise Early Learning and Family Support Center at 940 W. Madison Ave.
+As an extension of that vision, the Center of Restorative Change opened the Rise Early Learning and Family Support Center this fall at 940 W. Madison Ave.
 The center is funded by MSDE through the Maryland Family Network as part of the early childhood development pillar under the Blueprint for Maryland’s Future.